Sustainable Seafood Procurement and Processing Policy

 Sea Value maintains a credible scheme that traces tuna from capture to store shelf, including; the name and flag of catcher and transshipping vessels, fish species, ocean of capture corresponding to tuna regional fisheries management organization (RFMO) area, fishing trip dates, fishing gear employed, date the company took ownership of the fish and each species by weight.

 Our tuna suppliers are monitored through the Earth Island Institute (Ell) international dolphin safe monitoring program which ensures we can carry the ‘Dolphin Safe’ logo on cans of tuna because no dolphins are intentionally deployed or encircled with nets and no dolphins were killed or seriously injured in the nets in which the tuna were caught during the catch.

 ProActive Vessel Register (PVR)

-Sea Value has encouraged all of our tuna suppliers to register large-scale purse seine and supply and tender vessels on the PVR and Sea Value has continue to push forward our plan for increasing purchases of tuna from vessels on the PVR.
+Sea Value has encouraged all of our tuna suppliers to register large-scale purse seine and supply and tender vessels on the PVR and Sea Value has continued to push forward our plan for increasing purchases of tuna from vessels on the PVR.

 Sea Value has not engaged in transactions in tuna with vessels that transship at sea, whether high seas, Exclusive Economic Zone (EEZ), territorial seas or archipelagic waters.
 Exemptions will be made in cases where the at-sea transshipments are authorized (as necessary, by all of the following: the vessel’s flag state, by the coastal state where the transshipment took place, and by the relevant RFMO) and the transshipped catch is adequately sampled according to the RFMO science provider.
 Such exemptions shall be based on a detailed report that will be reviewed and approved by the ISSF Board and announced publically through the ISSF Web Site.